Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Introduction

 Material science can also assist in interpreting experimental data, as it is possible, in principle, to anticipate the outcome of almost any experimental technique by calculating dynamical correlation functions.
 For example, IR and optical spectroscopy are obtained by simulating the dipole-dipole time correlation functions, Raman signal with the polarizability-polarizability dynamical correlation function, while Neutron and X-Ray scattering can be simulated calculating the dynamical structure factor.

-However, still, first-principle calculations are far from being perfect, and they often miss the required precision.
-One of the most difficult aspect to describe are ionic vibrations.
+However, first-principle calculations are still far from being perfect, and they often miss the required precision.
+Correctly describing ionic vibrations in \emph{ab initio} simulation is challenging.
 Even if the energy of ionic vibration is orders of magnitude smaller than the typical energy involved in chemical bonds, the nuclear excited states are in the same range of energy as thermal excitation available at room temperature.
 Therefore, ionic motion is responsible for almost all properties of materials that depend on temperature as thermal expansion and thermal conductivity.

-While the development of time-dependent Hartree-Fock (TD-HF) and time-dependent density functional theory\cite{Runge1984,TDDFT} (TD-DFT) paved the way to the simulation of these quantum correlation functions fully \emph{ab initio} for electrons, still a full quantum theory of nuclear motion that can be routinely applied in realistic systems (with hundreds of atoms in the simulation cell) is missing.
+The development of time-dependent Hartree-Fock (TD-HF) and time-dependent density functional theory\cite{Runge1984,TDDFT} (TD-DFT) paved the way to the simulation of dynamical quantum correlation functions for electrons.
+Still, a full quantum theory of nuclear motion that can be routinely applied in realistic systems (with hundreds of atoms in the simulation cell, treating \emph{ab initio} the electrons) is missing.

-The usual approach to lattice dynamics is through perturbation theory, where the ionic motion is expanded as a small perturbation around the static position (minimum of the total electronic energy of the system with frozen ions).
-Needless to say, this approach fails in many cases, as when ions are located in a saddle point of the energy landscape and their position is stabilized by entropy, or if a very strong anharmonicity is present.
+The usual approach to lattice dynamics is through perturbation theory.
+Here, the energy landscape expanded in the Taylor series around the static position (minimum of the total electronic energy of the system).
+This approach fails in systems strongly anharmonic or close to the second-order phase transition, where harmonic phonons are unstable.

 Ionic time correlation functions can be computed also in the presence of strong anharmonicity with \emph{ab initio} molecular dynamics (AIMD)\cite{car1985,Cupo2019}, but it neglects nuclear quantum dispersion.
-This is critical for molecular crystals or systems with light atoms, where the Debye temperature comparable or above room temperature.
+This is critical for molecular crystals or systems with light atoms, where the Debye temperature is comparable or above room temperature.
 In these cases, AIMD provides untrustable results.